 CASAS has a variety of standardized performance-based assessment instruments to use with learners who do not demonstrate their skills well on multiple-choice tests.
-Standardized performancebased instruments are available for special purposes such as demonstration of writing and speaking skills and functional life skills for developmental disabilities.
+Standardized performancebased instruments are available for special purposes such as demonstration of writing and speaking skills and functional life skills for adults who have intellectual disabilities.